March 29, 2016 - 3:30 pm

 The average weekly wage for all industries in Clark County was $845 for the second quarter in 2015, according to the U.S. Bureau of Labor Statistics’ February 2016 quarterly census of employment and wages.

-In Nevada, the cost of child care could exceed a year of public college tuition, according to a 2015 report by Child Care Aware.
+In Nevada, the cost of child care could exceed a year of public college tuition, according to a 2015 report by Child Care Aware, a national membership-based nonprofit that works to advance affordability, accessibility, development and learning of children in child care.
 The report found that the percentage of a married couple’s income that goes toward infant care for two children is 25.83 percent for a day care center and 23.29 percent for home care.

 That number rises dramatically when applied to a married couple with two children at the poverty line, which is $24,300 per year for a family of four according to federal guidelines.
 Then it becomes 74.10 percent for day care and 66.84 percent for home care.